Skip to main content

 One Loan DirectBaltimore5

-The largest notice was filed by Bon Appetit at its Baltimore facility, reporting 190 affected workers.
+The biggest impact was at Bon Appetit at its Baltimore facility, reporting 190 affected workers.
 Clear One Advantage followed with 84 workers.

 Trend & Outlook